tyagi-iiitv/tyagi-iiitv.github.io/_posts/2019-08-08-phd-fellowships.md

 ---
 layout: post
 title: Ph.D. fellowship in Computer Science for students from India in the United States
-description: Post listing the fellowships available to Indian students pursuing a Ph.D. in the United States
+description: Post listing the fellowships available to Indian students pursuing a Ph.D. in Computer Science from an accredited institute in the United States.
 categories: [General]
 tags: [general]
 comments: true